keithmmc/ATUproblemsets/README.md

 # 7 files reading the occurances of e in a file #

+Thia program asked

-Write a program that reads in a text file and outputs the number of e's it contains.
+Create a program that reads in a text file and outputs the number of e's it contains.
 Think about what is being asked here

 # <p>